firecracker-microvm/firecracker/docs/prod-host-setup.md

 spec_store_bypass_disable=seccomp
 ```

-which will apply SSB if seccomp is enabled by Firecracker's jailer.
+which will apply SSB if seccomp is enabled by Firecracker.

 Verification can be done by running: